Investigation of $\Xi^{-}nn$ ($S=-2$) Hypernucleus in Low-energy Pionless Halo Effective Theory: Results and Discussion

-where $\Lambda_c^{(n)}$ is the cut-off corresponding to $n^{\rm th}$ zero of $g_3$.
-For example, Table~\ref{tab:2} displays the estimated non-asymptotic scale factors $\lambda_n$ corresponding to successive pairs of zeros of the RG limit cycles, each for the two input values of the binding energy $B_3$.
-In each case the scale factor $\lambda_n$ is obtained close to but less than the asymptotic value $\lambda_\infty$.
-But, however, by progressively choosing larger pairs of the successive zeros of $g_3$, i.e., with $n \to \infty$, $\lambda_n$ is found to converge rapidly to $\lambda_\infty$.
+where $\Lambda_{\rm reg}^{(n)}$ is the cut-off corresponding to $n^{\rm th}$ zero of $g_3$.
+Table~\ref{tab:2} displays some of the estimated non-asymptotic scale factors $\lambda_n$ corresponding to successive pairs of zeros of each RG limit cycle obtained for the two limiting input $B_3$ values.
+In each case the scale factor $\lambda_n$ is obtained close to yet less than the asymptotic value $\lambda_\infty$.
+By progressively choosing larger pairs of the successive zeros of $g_3$, i.e., with $n \to \infty$, $\lambda_n$ is found to converge rapidly to $\lambda_\infty$.

-Next, in Fig.~\ref{FIG-4} we display the cut-off variation of the binding energy $B_3$ excluding the 3BF term, i.e., with $g_3=0$ in the integral equations.
-In particular, due to the ambiguities regarding the precise nature of the (1,1) $\Xi N$ sub-system interactions between the different existing phenomenological analyses~\cite{Khaustov:1999bz,Hiyama:2019kpw,Aoki:1998sv,Ahn:2005jz,Yamaguchi:2001ip,Friedman:2007zza,Hiyama:2010zz,Haidenbauer:2015zqb,Li:2018tbt,Haidenbauer:2018gvg,Kohno:2009ny,Krishichayan:2010zza,Nagels:2015dia,Rijken:2016uon}, we consider here two representative scenarios with contrasting perspectives, either of which formally may generate an Efimov-like bound state emerging from the respective thresholds, as elucidated below: